microsoft/dstoolkit-ml-ops-for-databricks/README.md

 2. Install Docker Desktop.
 In this solution, the Visual Code uses the docker image as a remote container to run the solution.
 3. Create .env file in the root folder, and keep the file blank for now.
 4. In the repo, open the workspace.
 File: workspace.ode-workspace.
-    > Once you click the file, you will get the "Open Worskpace" button at right bottom corner in the code editor.
+    > Once you click the file, you will get the "Open Workspace" button at right bottom corner in the code editor.
 Click it to open the solution into the vscode workspace.

 <p align="center">
 <img src = "https://github.com/microsoft/dstoolkit-ml-ops-for-databricks/blob/main/docs/images/workspaceselection.jpg">
 </p>

 5. We need to connect to the [docker image as remote container in vs code](https://code.visualstudio.com/docs/remote/attach-container#_attach-to-a-docker-container).
 In the code repository, we have ./.devcontainer folder that has required docker image file and docker configuration file.
 Once we load the repo in the vscode, we generally get the prompt.
 Select "Reopen in Container".
-Otherwise we can go to the VS code command pallette ( ctrl+shift+P in windows), and select the option "Remote-COntainers: Rebuild and Reopen in Containers"
+Otherwise we can go to the VS code command palette ( ctrl+shift+P in windows), and select the option "Remote-Containers: Rebuild and Reopen in Containers"

 <p align="center">
 <img src = "https://github.com/microsoft/dstoolkit-ml-ops-for-databricks/blob/main/docs/images/DockerImageLoad.jpg">